GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 `postgres.<project-ref>`.
 Copy the complete URI from **Supabase Dashboard → Connect → Session pooler** rather than assembling it by hand, and use the intended application project.
 Percent-encode special characters in the database password.
-The analyzer adds SSL and bounded connection/keepalive settings without changing credentials.
+The analyzer adds SSL connection settings without changing credentials.

 Agno v2 stores all runs for a session in one row.
 This service explicitly uses